WilliamsPaleoLab/Geography523/Wk3_AgeDepthModels/G920Lab3_AgeDepthModels_Exercise.md

 #### Bayesian Age Models (*bacon*)
 A very useful resource:  the [Bacon Manual](http://www.chrono.qub.ac.uk/blaauw/manualBacon_2.2.pdf)
 1. Simply running ```bacon()``` will run bacon using all default parameters and the sample dataset.
 Try it.
 2. Now, let's run *bacon* for your dataset.
 Like *clam*, *bacon* expects your input data to be in a csv file in a subdirectory of the same name.
-Common parameters:
+However, the expected column structure is a bit different.
+I've also posted the geochronology dataset (Bacon_runs/DevilsLakeAMS/DevilsLakeAMS.csv) from Devils Lake WI as an example.
+Common parameters for *Bacon*:
   + ```core="MyCore1"```
   + ```thick=5``` Bacon breaks up each core into a series of sections.
 This parameter determines the section length.  e.g. for a core of total length 100cm, thick=5 would produce 20 section of 5cm apiece.
   + ```hiatus=450``` places a hiatus at 450cm.